How to make your own tea blends

 I’ll illustrate this with a specific example:

-I once bought a orange flavoured rooibos blend that sadly, tasted like cough medicine for me (even when it was organic tea and it wasn’t cheap).
+I once bought an orange flavoured rooibos blend that sadly, tasted like cough medicine for me (even when it was organic tea and it wasn’t cheap).

-But then I mixed it with a little more plain rooibos tea leaves and added some mandarine zest (because we didn’t have real orange at the moment).
+But then I mixed it with a little more plain rooibos tea leaves and added some mandarine zest to it (I thought about adding orange zest or candied orange, but I didn’t have at the moment).

 It was such an improvement, I ended up enjoying the tea a lot!